-Yes, iPhone 5 and 6 including 6 Plus are fully supported in the EventPilot conference app, including EventPilot Express.
+Yes, all iOS devices are fully supported in the EventPilot conference app, including EventPilot Express.
 All apps are designed as universal apps to work on phones and tablets.

 We will provide you with a login to the EventPilot backend that gives you control to publish data updates any time.

-Yes, EventPilot can be integrated with existing registration/online scheduling systems.
-We offer documentation on how you can prepare your backend to enable schedule synchronization with the EventPilot conference app.
+Yes, EventPilot conference apps can be integrated with existing registration/online scheduling systems.
+We offer documentation on how you can prepare your backend to enable schedule synchronization with the EventPilot meeting app.
 Your DBA, webmaster, or third party that provides the scheduling system can set up the required files.

 In your HTML header, include the following meta tags and ensure to use UTF-8 encoded characters only: